April 27-29, 2006

 Arizona State University, Tempe, AZ

-This workshop will be an exciting collaborative effort that will bring together leaders in planetary research and geoscience education to
+This workshop was a collaborative effort that brought together leaders in planetary research and geoscience education to

 - share existing ways of integrating discoveries from Mars into commonly taught undergraduate geoscience courses